Oral Sex

 Oral sex is optional.
 Enjoying it does not make someone more skilled or generous, and not enjoying it does not make someone selfish or inexperienced.

 Porn often shows oral sex as intense, silent, and endless.
-Real oral sex includes pauses, communication, adjustments, and sometimes laughter.
+Real oral sex includes pauses, communication, adjustments, and even a giggle here and there!

 Take breaks